swissquote/crafty/CONTRIBUTING.md

 # Do a proper install
 npx lerna clean --yes && rm -rf node_modules yarn.lock && yarn install

-# Release a canary version to test in a prokect
+# Release a canary version to test in a project
-npx lerna publish --canary
+npx lerna publish --canary --exact --force-publish="*" --npmClient=npm

 # -> Test inside one or more projects